climech/grit/README.md

 ID: 9
 Name: Work through Higher Algebra - Henry S. Hall
 Status: inactive (0/63)
-Predecessors: 0
+Parents: 0
-Successors: 35
+Children: 35
 Alias: textbook
 ```

-We can confirm that the node is a root—it has no predecessors.
-There's a little map showing the node's direct predecessors and successors.
+We can confirm that the node is a root—it has no parents.
+There's a little map showing the node's parents and children.
 Progress is also displayed, calculated by counting all the leaves reachable from the node.

 ### Links ###